python-discord/cj8/README.md

 ![Panthera's Box Logo][logo]

-[logo]: img/PantherasBox.png "Logo Title Text 2"
+[logo]: img/PantherasBox.png "Panthera's Box"

-Panthera's Box is a Terminal based game about putting everything that has escaped the box back in.
+Panthera's Box is a terminal-based game about putting everything that has escaped the box back in.

 ## Installation & Running

-Pantheras box can be installed and run by 2 different methods.
+Panthera's box can be installed and run using two different methods:

-1. Installing as a package.
+### Installing as a package

+1. Install with `pip`:

-    1.1a `pip install .` if the reposity has been cloned to your system
+    1.1a `pip install .` if the repository has been cloned to your system

     or